MSc Environmental Consultancy

 Study facilities

 We have a range of well-equipped laboratories, each with specialist technicians supporting teaching and research.
-Our audiovisual facilities provide resources for photography, digital imaging, filming and sound recording.
+Our audio-visual facilities provide resources for photography, digital imaging, filming, and sound recording.

 Learn more about our facilities and resources.

-Get a feel for the Geography and Environmental Management facilities we have on offer here from wherever you are.
+Take a Virtual Tour of the Geography and Environmental Management facilities and see what's on offer here for you.

 Life